-- peer optional [string] The ID of the peer to connect to. - authorization [JWT] Access token that authorizes the device or client. - session optional [string] The ID assigned by the signaling server to the session. - profile optional [string] Optional token of the media streaming profile to use. - iceServers optional unbounded [RTCIceServer] List of STUN and TURN servers to be used.
+- authorization optional [string] Access token of the client to be authorized by the signaling server. - session optional [string] The ID assigned by the signaling server to the session. - profile optional [string] Token of the media streaming profile to use. - iceServers optional unbounded [RTCIceServer] List of STUN and TURN servers provided by the signaling server to be used for this session.

-• session optional [string] The ID assigned by the signaling server to the session. iceServers optional unbounded [RTCIceServer]

-List of STUN and TURN servers to be used.
+- session optional [string] The ID assigned by the signaling server to the session. - iceServers optional unbounded [RTCIceServer] List of STUN and TURN servers provided by the signaling server to be used for this session.